HandsOnDataViz/book/docs/HandsOnDataViz.md

 </p>

-1. Click *Proceed* or advance to the *Publish & Embed* screen to share your chart with others.
-If you are logged into your free Datawrapper account, click the blue *Publish chart* button to generate the code to embed the interactive chart on your website, and read more in [Chapter 10: Embed on the Web](embed.html).
-Also, click the *add your chart to River* if you wish to share your work more widely by allowing other Datawrapper users to adapt and reuse your chart.
-    Finally, scroll all the way down and click the *Download PNG* button to export a static image of your chart.
+1. Click *Proceed* or advance to the *Publish & Embed* screen to share your work with others.
+If you logged into your free Datawrapper account, your work is automatically saved online in the *My Charts* menu in the top-right corner of the screen.
+Also, you can click the blue *Publish* button to generate the code to embed your interactive chart on your website, as you’ll learn about in [Chapter 10: Embed on the Web](embed.html).
+In addition, you can *add your chart to River* if you wish to share your work more widely by allowing other Datawrapper users to adapt and reuse your chart.
+Furthermore, scroll all the way down and click the *Download PNG* button to export a static image of your chart.
 Additional exporting and publishing options require a paid Datawrapper account.
+Or, if you prefer not to create an account, you can enter your email to receive the embed code.

 Congratulations on creating your first interactive Datawrapper chart.
-If you logged into your free Datawrapper account, all of your charts are stored in the *My Charts* menu in the top-right corner of the screen.
 Now let’s use Datawrapper to create a new type of chart, called a range chart.